 New Mexico’s cuisine has strong roots in Pueblo Indian culture as well as in the culture of the Spanish settlers.
 Three ingredients unique to the state are the green chile, blue corn and pinon nuts.
 You will love the food in Santa Fe.
-Here are some of my top picks:
+Here are some of my top picks by neighborhood:

 Café Pasqual’s, 121 Don Gaspar: The famous James Beard Award Winning Restaurant.
 I love the atmosphere but it can get crowded.
 If there are no tables, join the communal table in the center of the dining room.
 My favorite dish is the Huevos Motuleños – eggs over easy on a corn tortilla with black beans topped with sauteed banana, feta, green peas, roasted tomato-jalapeño salsa, green or red chile or tomatillo salsa with a side corn tortilla.
 It doesn’t get any better than this!

 Santacafé, 231 Washington Ave, just north of the Plaza: Always one of my favorites with a sleek white interior in the winter and a great patio in the summer.